 - (1) The requesting party or provider shall have seven (7) business days from the date of the certificate of mailing on the written contest to provide a written response to the payer, including a certificate of mailing.
-The response is not considered a "special report" when prepared by the provider of the requested service. - (2) The payer shall have seven (7) business days from the date of the certificate of mailing of the response to issue a final decision, including a certificate of mailing to the provider and parties. - (3) In the event of continued disagreement, the parties should follow dispute resolution and adjudication procedures available through the Division or Office of Administrative Courts. - (D) An urgent need for prior authorization of health care services, as recommended in writing by an authorized treating provider, shall be deemed good cause for an expedited hearing. - (E) Failure of the payer to timely comply in full with the requirements of section 16-10(A) or (B), shall be deemed authorization for payment of the requested treatment unless: - (1) A hearing is requested within the time prescribed for responding as set forth in section 16-10(A) or (B); and - (2) The requesting provider is notified that the request is being contested and the matter is going to hearing. - (F) Unreasonable delay or denial of prior authorization, as determined by the Director or an administrative law judge, may subject the payer to penalties under the Workers' Compensation Act.
+The response is not considered a "special report" when prepared by the provider of the requested service. - (2) The payer shall have seven (7) business days from the date of the certificate of mailing of the response to issue a final decision, including a certificate of mailing to the provider and parties. - (3) In the event of continued disagreement, the parties should follow dispute resolution and adjudication procedures available through the Division or Office of Administrative Courts. - (D) An urgent need for prior authorization of health care services, as recommended in writing by an authorized treating provider, shall be deemed good cause for an expedited hearing. - (E) Failure of the payer to timely comply in full with the requirements of section 16-11(A) or (B), shall be deemed authorization for payment of the requested treatment unless: - (1) A hearing is requested within the time prescribed for responding as set forth in section 16-11(A) or (B) and the requesting provider is notified accordingly.
+A request for hearing shall not relieve the payer from conducting a medical review of the requested treatment, as set forth in section 16-11(B); or - (2) The payer has scheduled an independent medical examination (IME) within the time prescribed for responding as set forth in section 16-11(B). - (F) Unreasonable delay or denial of prior authorization, as determined by the Director or an administrative law judge, may subject the payer to penalties under the Workers' Compensation Act.

-16-11 PAYMENT OF MEDICAL BENEFITS
+16-12 PAYMENT OF MEDICAL BENEFITS